Update: The large building featured above was in fact a hotel, as I speculated. Called the Doering Hotel or the Hotel Hawn built in 1928.

 Finally here is a photo of the 13 story Kyle Hotel building which is now converted to apartments.
 Built in 1929, this appears to be the only historic tower that is still being used.

 Temple also has some newer downtown buildings and a few businesses are renovating older buildings.
 The modern buildings don’t have the visual appeal of the older structures so I chose not to photograph them.
 Like usual, my photographic tours are mainly to capture what I consider interesting, rather than being a complete inventory of what’s there.
-The streets, sidewalks and the general infrastructure is very clean.
+The streets, sidewalks and the general infrastructure are very clean.
 I’m hoping the downtown has turned the corner and will be redeveloped.
 It’ll be a shame if these building are not put to good use.

 Please support this blog by clicking on my Amazon Link before buying anything.